George Armstrong Custer (1839 - 1876)

-He was one of America’s most beloved and loathed military leaders.
-A fierce fighter.
-Thrill seeker.
-Headline junky.
+A fierce fighter, chance taker, and headline grabber.
 Then came his demise and the deaths of 210 troopers under his command at the Battle of Little Bighorn on June 25, 1876.

 The Daily Dose